Shipowners P&I Club issues loss prevention and fishing vessel safety booklet

 The hose had been recently replaced, but the replacement hose was a hydraulic oil service hose with oxygen fittings.

-In its latest Safety Flashes, IMCA presents a case of a fire due to incorrectly selected oxygen welding gas hose, during a routine cutting job onboard a ship.
+In its latest Safety Flashes, IMCA presents a case of a fire due to Incorrect oxygen welding gas hose, during a routine cutting job onboard a ship.
 There were no injuries or ship damage, but investigation later revealed that the hose had been recently replaced with one that did not comply with ISO 14113 specification.

 The incident